McLucifer2646/openFASOC_placement/README.md

 ## OpenFASoC flow for Temperature Sensor Generator

 I have considered a pre-existing example of the temp_sense_gen file as provided in the openFASOC repository for showing the workflow of the system.
-In this project I have majorly worked on the placement of the furnished auxilliary cells optained from my fellow team-mates.
+In this project I have majorly worked on the placement of the furnished auxilliary cells obtained from my fellow team-mates.

 The physical implementation of the analog blocks in the circuit is done using two manually designed standard cells (auxillary cells):<br>
 - HEADER cell, containing the transistors in subthreshold operation;